konnano/brew_list/README.en.md

 '-u' option　Installed Formula depend on Formula is displayed

 '-ua' option　Formula depend on All Formula is displayed

+'-ul' option　Formula depend on Formula, item count is displayed

 '-is' option Display in order of size